-If the Watchdog Timer is not needed in the application, this module should be turned off.
+Watchdog TimerIf the Watchdog Timer is not needed in the application, this module should be turned off.
 If the Watchdog Timer is enabled, it will be enabled in all sleep modes, and hence, always consume power.
 In the deeper sleep modes, this will contribute significantly to the total current consumption.
-Refer to "Watchdog Timer" on page 41 for details on how to configure the Watchdog Timer.
+Refer to page 53 for details on how to configure the Watchdog Timer.